gesteves/kona/README.md

 # Kona

-This is a very simple blog system written in [Middleman](https://middlemanapp.com/), powered by [Contentful](https://www.contentful.com/), and hosted on [Netlify](https://www.netlify.com/).
+This is a very fast and streamlined blogging system written in [Middleman](https://middlemanapp.com/), powered by [Contentful](https://www.contentful.com/), and hosted on [Netlify](https://www.netlify.com/).
 Check it out at *[Given to Tri](https://www.giventotri.com/)*.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f87f4e00-a5a5-436d-b6df-a3628c3fb919/deploy-status)](https://app.netlify.com/sites/giventotri/deploys)

 ## Setup

 Kona leverages Middleman's [data files](https://middlemanapp.com/advanced/data-files/) by making API calls to various services, manipulating the responses as needed, and dropping the data in the `data/` folder as JSON files, which makes them available as data in the app's templates and helper methods.
 To do this, you'll need to set up these services and add the necessary credentials as environment variables.
 Check out the `.env.example` file in the repo to see the credentials you'll need.
+You'll want to add them to an `.env` file and to the site's environment variables in Netlify.

 ### Required services

 #### Netlify

-Kona can technically be hosted basically anywhere because it's just a static site generator, but it works much better on Netlify since it's set up to use Netlify features such as [Build Hooks](https://docs.netlify.com/configure-builds/build-hooks/) and [Image CDN](https://docs.netlify.com/image-cdn/overview/).
+Kona can technically be hosted basically anywhere because it's just a static site generator, but it works much better on Netlify since it's set up to use Netlify features such as [build hooks](https://docs.netlify.com/configure-builds/build-hooks/), [functions](https://docs.netlify.com/functions/overview/) and [Image CDN](https://docs.netlify.com/image-cdn/overview/).

 #### Contentful